 If one asked me what is observation?

-Observation is an activity of a human, which is necessary in order to receive knowledge of the world.
-Observation is the active acquisition of information from our primary sources, our experience and life.
-Observation employs our senses and refers to information we collect during our life.
+Observation is an activity of a human, which is necessary to receive knowledge of the world.
+Observation is the active acquisition of information from our primary sources, our experience, and life.
+Observation employs our senses and refers to the information we collect during our life.

 The artist is attempting to create powerful links between the historical significance of the conflict, the relationship between the brothers and their father, and the aftermath of religious beliefs that have been carried down through centuries.